Entered August 2014; revised May 2017

 Paris, collection of Antoine Claude Chariot (1733-1815, commissaire-priseur de la Châtelet).
 His sale, Paris, January 28ff, 1788, lot 44: “A. WATTEAU . . .
 Le Donneur de sérénade, & l’Amante inquiette; deux études savants & remplies d’art, offrant deux Tableaux du meilleur tems de ce grand coloriste.
 Hauteur 9 pouces, largeur 7 pouces.
 B.” The pair sold for 221 livres according to an annotated copy of the sale catalogue in the Bibliothèque d'art et d'archéologie, Paris.
 Here for the first time, L'Amante inquiète was specifically linked with Le Donneur de sérénade.

-Paris, with Jean-Baptiste Lebrun (1748-1813, dealer and auctioneer).
+Paris, with Jean-Baptiste Pierre Lebrun (1748-1813, painter and art dealer).
 His sale, Paris, November 11, 1791, lot 201: “PAR LE MÊME.
 [ANTOINE WATTEAU] . . .
 Deux Tableaux faisant pendans: l’un représente le donneur de serenade; et l’autre, l’amante inquiète; deux etudes savantes et remplies d’art: ils sont du meilleur temps de ce grand coloriste. ¾ Hauteur, 9 pouces; largeur, 7 pouces.
 B. Ils viennent de la vente de M. Chariots, no. 44: vendus 221 liv.* Ils sont gravés.”
 According to an annotated copy of the catalogue in the Frick Art Reference Library, the two pictures were bought back by Lebrun for 132 livres.

 Paris, anonymous sale, February 13ff, 1792, lot 25: “PAR LE MÊME [ANT.
 WATTEAU] . . .
 Deux tableaux très-fins de couleur & de la touche la plus spirituelle; l’un représente une jeune Bergère assise dans un paysage, & tenant des roses dans son tablier, l’autre un Homme vêtu à l’Espagnole, accordant une guitarre.
 Haut.
 9 p. larg.
 7. B.” According to an annotated copy of the catalogue in the Frick Art Reference Library, the two pictures sold for 120 livres.